Help us improve your experience.

 • Installation using the J-Web user interface

 Upgrade methods that format the internal media before installation wipe out the existing contents of the media.
 Only the current configuration is preserved.
-Any important data must be backed up before starting the process.
+You must back up any important data.

-Once the media has been formatted with the dual-root partitioning scheme, you can use conventional CLI or J-Web user interface installation methods, which retain the existing partitioning and contents of the media, for subsequent upgrades.
+After the media is formatted with the dual-root partitioning scheme, you can use conventional CLI or J-Web user interface installation methods for subsequent upgrades.
+These methods retain the existing partitioning and contents of the media.

 Reinstall Single-Root Partition on SRX Series Firewalls

-To reinstall the single-root partition on SRX firewalls, you need to consider the compatibility between Junos OS versions and partitioning schemes.
-Junos OS 9.6 and earlier only supports single-root partitioning, while later versions use dual-root partitioning.
-If you attempt to install Junos OS 9.6 or earlier on a device with dual-root partitioning without reformatting, the installation will fail with an error.
+To reinstall the single-root partition on SRX Series Firewalls, you need to consider the compatibility between Junos OS releases and partitioning schemes.
+Junos OS Release 9.6 and earlier supports only single-root partitioning, whereas later releases support dual-root partitioning.
+If you attempt to install Junos OS Release 9.6 or earlier on a device with dual-root partitioning without reformatting the internal media, the installation will fail.

 To reinstall the single-root partition: